 - Tape measure

 1. Cut the 4×4 down to four 28 inches pieces.
 You can have the posts cut at your local lumber store or you can cut at home.
-Be sure to wear a respirator when cutting treated lumber.
+Wear a respirator when cutting treated lumber.

 3. Cut each aluminum strips down to four 24 inch pieces.
-You will have 4 pieces per post for the corners.
-You will need a hacksaw to cut this.
+There are 4 pieces per post for the corners.
+A hacksaw is needed to cut these bars.
 You can upgrade the blade to make the cutting process faster.
 These blades dull quickly.
-So I recommend buying an extra blade.
+I recommend buying an extra blade.

 4. Prep the solar lantern for spray painting.
 There are many post solar caps to pick from.
-However, the color options are often limited.
-So I am painting this one to match the color scheme of my backyard.
+The colors for the solar caps are often limited.
+So I painted this to match the color scheme of my backyard.
 Using painter’s tape and a utility knife I carefully cut off the excess tape around the window and solar panels.
 Simply take the utility knife and score around the edges.
 The tape can then be removed from around the windows.

 5. Spray paint the solar caps and aluminum corners.
 Allow time to dry.
 Make sure the space is well ventilated.

 6. Mark down 1/2 In. from the top of each post.
 This is where the solar post will sit on the top.

 7. Glue the corner aluminum strips to each 4 corners of the posts.
 Allow the glue to set.